General properties of the RABBITT at parity mixing conditions: Conclusion

 \section{Conclusion}

-In the paper, we the investigated 2-SB RABBITT scheme, concentrating on effects connected to the pulse polarization.
+In the paper, we investigated {the} 2-SB RABBITT scheme, concentrating on effects connected to the pulse polarization. {From the experimental point of view, the key difference of this scheme from traditional 1-SB RABBITT is the fact that angle-integrated cross-sections do not depend on the IR field phase.
+It may be helpful in accounting for intensity fluctuations during the experiment as one can make a correction keeping that in mind.
+Due to the same reason, the odd angular anisotropy parameters become harmonic functions of the IR field phase, which also helps in their extraction.}

 We analyzed six configurations of highly symmetrical electric field strength patterns.
 The considered polarization geometries are: collinear and orthogonal linearly polarized components, circularly polarized components of the same and opposite helicities, and combination of linearly and circularly polarized components.
-We found that three of them, i.e. circular polarization of equal helicities, crossed linear and circular XIV with linear seed produce PADs which are completely different from those in bi\-chromatic $\omega+2\omega$ ionization which most important feature is also parity mixing.
+We found that three of them, i.e.{,} circular polarization of equal helicities, crossed linear and circular XUV with linear seed produce PADs that are completely different from those in bi\-chromatic $\omega+2\omega$ ionization, whose most important feature is also parity mixing.

-We found out that two of them lead to axially symmetrical PADs: besides the well-know scheme with both the IR seed and the XUV comb linearly polarized in the same direction (${\uparrow\uparrow}$), a circularly polarized XUV comb propagating along the IR field polarization vector $E_{\rm ir}$ (${\circlearrowleft\uparrow}$) also does not depend on the azimuthal angle $\phi$ (quantization axis $z||E_{\rm ir}$), which is unusual for a system interacting with a circularly polarized field.
+We found out that two of them lead to axially symmetrical PADs: besides the well-know {n} scheme with both the IR seed and the XUV comb linearly polarized in the same direction (${\uparrow\uparrow}$), a circularly polarized XUV comb propagating along the IR field polarization vector $E_{\rm ir}$ (${\circlearrowleft\uparrow}$) also does not depend on the azimuthal angle $\phi$ (quantization axis $z||E_{\rm ir}$).
 Therefore, the ${\circlearrowleft\uparrow}$ scheme may be useful for experimental characterization of the circularly polarized XUV fields.

-For the schemes with axially symmetrical PADs (${\uparrow\uparrow}$) and ${\circlearrowleft\uparrow}$), we constructed correlation functions between two pairs of subsequent sidebands and showed that the XUV harmonics' phases can be reconstructed regardless of whether the condition of equal sidebands intensities is fulfilled.
+For the schemes with axially symmetrical PADs (${\uparrow\uparrow}$ and ${\circlearrowleft\uparrow}$), we constructed correlation functions between two pairs of subsequent sidebands and showed that the XUV harmonics' phases can be reconstructed regardless of whether the condition of equal sidebands {'} intensities is fulfilled.